m-mansour1/University-Management-System/README.md

  - to manage the data

  instructors:
- - to upload assignments
+ - to upload/check submitted assignments
  - upload grades
  - Take attendance

  students:
- - to receive assignments
+ - check for course offerings
+ - register and drop courses
- - submit assignments
+ - receive and submit assignments
  - recieve their grades